Marion Dewar: Early life

 Dewar was born Marion Bell in 1928 in Montreal, the daughter of Agnes and Wilson Bell.
 She was raised in the town of Buckingham, Quebec, just outside Ottawa.
 She graduated from Saint Joseph's School of Nursing in Kingston, Ontario, in 1949 and was a nurse in the Ottawa region until 1952.
 She married civil servant Ken Dewar in 1951 and went into public health with the Victorian Order of Nurses.
 A devoted Roman Catholic, she would have 5 children, the last in 1963.
 She later studied nursing science and public health at the University of Ottawa, and was a public health nurse from 1969 to 1971.

 Ottawa city politics

 Dewar became an Ottawa alderman for Britannia Ward in 1972 and was elected Deputy Mayor in 1974, a position she held until 1978.
-In 1977 she ran unsuccessfully for the Ontario New Democratic Party in the provincial election in the riding of Ottawa West.
+In 1977, she ran unsuccessfully for the Ontario New Democratic Party in the provincial election in the riding of Ottawa West.
 She was elected mayor in 1978.

+Marion Dewar served as Mayor of Ottawa from 1978 to 1985, during which she strongly advocated for gay rights.
+In 1978, six months into her term, she convened a convention on the issue of homosexuality.
+In 1982, Mayor Marion Dewar participated in the ribbon-cutting ceremony at Ottawa's first feminist bookstore, the Ottawa Women's Bookstore, signifying a period of growth in the women's lesbian and gay community and underscoring her commitment to addressing and promoting LGBT rights within the community.